 Housing costs in Paradise are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Telecommuters are a relatively large percentage of the workforce: 14.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Paradise telecommute to their jobs.
+Overall, about 14.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, Paradise is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.90% of adults in Paradise have a college degree.